 - The long-range Capital Projects Fund budget is updated to include revenues from the successful \$89,624,000 capital levy and \$149,700,000 capital bond in April 2016, as well as State Construction Assistance Program funds, mitigation/impact fees, property sales and leases, interest earning, and other miscellaneous revenues.
-This cash flow projection includes all anticipated resources and expenditures for the CPF through 2023, totaling \$290.3 million. - The board participates in a study session at Garfield Elementary School on October, focused on development of an EPS framework for early learning, including articulation of a theory of action, research, site visits, district demographics, and a possible service model. - Short and long-range enrollment projections are updated and presented to the board and community in March at a special board meeting at HM Jackson High School.
-These projections indicate continuing enrollment growth across the district in all grade levels and in all regions.
-Enrollment projections are used in staffing, budgeting, portable placement, and facilities planning processes. - The Education Specifications and schematic designs for North MS and elementary school no. 18 are complete, and the design teams are progressing through the next phase of design - Design Development. - Based on enrollment projections and input from several departments, nine portable classrooms have been purchased for installation in summer of 2016. - Planning for a possible 2018 bond is underway, and during March, April and May the district held six community engagement events to gather input, comments and questions from the community on a variety of facilities issues including a possible capital bond in 2018.
-These forums included a high school capacity analysis held at HM Jackson High School and community engagement forums on growth and change held at each of the district's five middle schools. - The board is asked at their June 20 regular meeting to select which projects would most likely be included on a capital bond if it were on the ballot in February 2018. - Development of five-year budgets modeling three levels of impact from the 2018 levy cliff.
-The models demonstrate that the district's focus on increasing
+This cash flow projection includes all anticipated resources and expenditures for the CPF through 2023, totaling \$290.3 million. - The board participates in a study session at Garfield Elementary School on October 18, 2016, focused on development of an EPS framework for early learning, including articulation of a theory of action, research, site visits, district demographics, and a possible service model. - Short and long-range enrollment projections are updated, and preparations are made for presenting this information to the board in February.
+These projections indicate continuing enrollment growth, and are used for staffing, budgeting, portable placement, and facilities planning processes. - The Education Specifications for North MS and elementary school no. 18 are nearly completed, and the design teams are progressing through Schematic Design. - Based on enrollment projections and input from several departments, eight portable classrooms have been purchased for installation in summer of 2016.
+Additional portable classrooms may be purchased based on refinement of needs with special services and ECEAP. - Planning for a possible 2018 bond is underway. - Development of five-year budgets modeling three levels of impact from the 2018 levy cliff.
+The models demonstrate that the district's focus on increasing fund balance has created a sufficient buffer to avoid a Reduction in Force (RIF) should a full four percent cut in levy authority occur.
+While the worst case scenario avoids a RIF, other cuts will be necessary should the full cliff occur.